 If you notice any of these signs, contact us right away for an evaluation.

 Root canal therapy is the most common endodontic procedure.
 It is often needed when decay, infection, or trauma affects the pulp.
 This treatment involves removing infected tissue, disinfecting the inner tooth, and sealing it to prevent further infection.
-After the procedure, a crown is typically placed over the tooth for strength and durability.

 How Root Canal Therapy Works: